Abrosss/Workspace/README.md

 Right now the functionality is limited to creating a project and tasks to it.
 Time to expand! :rocket:

 ## Test
 This is the <a href="https://workspace-bugtracker.herokuapp.com">demo website</a> of the project.
-Please login with these credentials: username: `user` password: `user`.
+Please login with these credentials: username: `workspace` password: `workspace`.
 Or create a new account.
 NO EMAIL REQUIRED. <br />
 _Do not enter any confidential information_, the project is in development stage, so database can be restructured or deleted at any time. <br />
 The <a href="https://github.com/Abrosss/Workspace/issues">issues list</a> is up to date!
 If you want to contribute please follow the instructions below.